egeeuzun/Auto-m365-user-add/README.md

 pip install msgraph-beta msal

-Create a configuration file (for example config.py) and fill it with your Azure AD application ID, tenant ID and secret key:
+Create a configuration file and fill it with your Azure AD application ID, tenant ID and secret key:

 CLIENT_ID = 'YOUR_APPLICATION_ID'
 CLIENT_SECRET = 'YOUR_APPLICATION_SECRET'